Pastor calls for national vision

-NASSAU, BAHAMAS – In a scathing and reflective sermon on the current state of The Bahamas, 53 years after obtaining Majority Rule, the Very Rev. Harry Bain, Dean of Nassau and Rector of Christ Church Cathedral declared that the country must identify a vision in order to move forward.
+NASSAU, BAHAMAS – In a reflective sermon on the current state of The Bahamas, 53 years after obtaining Majority Rule, the Very Rev. Harry Bain, Dean of Nassau and Rector of Christ Church Cathedral declared the country must identify a vision in order to move forward.

-Dean’s sermon at the Ecumenical Service in observance of Majority Rule Day on Friday, touched on several hot button topics including social issues, the role of the church, the state of politics in the country, immigration, equality and more.
+Dean’s sermon at the Ecumenical Service in observance of Majority Rule Day on Friday, touched on several hot button topics including social issues, the role of the church, the state of politics in the country, immigration, and equality.

 He questioned whether the vision the country’s forefathers predicted for the future of The Bahamas – the promise of equality, a level playing field and fair pay for all Bahamians – is today’s reality.